The monstrous Schwerer Gustav was deployed in the Soviet Union during the Battle of Sevastopol.

 It’s unclear exactly what happened to the Schwerer Gustav.
 It was most likely scrapped by the Nazis sometime in 1944.
 By then, the super weapon may have simply posed more problems than advantages.

 A Weapon That Was Perhaps Too Powerful

-Finally, maintenance and the cost of shells were expensive, and hard to justify when there were smaller, more covert tanks readily available.
+Finally, maintenance and the cost of shells of the Schwerer Gustav was expensive, and hard to justify when there were smaller, more covert tanks readily available.